 Application Maintenance includes troubleshooting, modifying, and maintaining the application.

-Troubleshooting is problem solving a fault in the application.
-In software language the faults are known as bugs, and a register of bugs should be developed.
-When the software is modified the version control change log should define the bug as fixed and associated with a version number.
+Troubleshooting is problem-solving a fault in the application.
+The faults are known as bugs in software language, and a register of bugs should be developed.
+The version control change log should define the bug as fixed and associated with a version number when the software is modified.

-Modifying is different from troubleshooting, and bugs, in that it is a change to the application to enhance a current feature, improve the UI or add an additional feature, updating supporting software, for example PHP versions, upgrading servers to avoid future loading issues, and cleaning databases of redundant data.
+Modifying is different from troubleshooting bugs.
+It changes the application to enhance a current feature, improve the UI or add a feature, and update supporting software.
+For example, PHP versions, upgrading servers to avoid future loading issue, cleaning databases of redundant data, etc.

 Deactivation is the inverse of activation and refers to shutting down any already-executing components of a system.
 Deactivation is often required to perform other deployment activities for example, an application may need to be deactivated before an updating.